minorua/Qgis2threejs/docs/source/3DViewer.rst

    * a check box to toggle layer visibility
    * a slider to adjust layer transparency

-* sub menu to add a vertically movable plane
+* sub menu to control a vertically movable plane
 * help button to show the about box

 Rotate Animation